Priest or Pastoral Stoles: Trim Options

 - Finishing trim: galloon trim, braid, fringe, tassels (I use 12), and other trims suitable for Church vestments

-The supplies to complete a stole can be as basic and simple as the list above, or for a more elaborate stole, the list could be endless, if there were a great deal of hand embroidery with gold and silk threads.
+The supplies to complete a stole can be as basic and simple as the list above, or for a more elaborate stole, the list could be endless if there were a great deal of hand embroidery with gold and silk threads.

 The bolt of trim, a white and gold metallic Dice trim, will work well.
-The dice trim finished the edge without over powering the Ecclesiastical fabric.
+The dice trim finished the edge without overpowering the Ecclesiastical fabric.
 Also on hand were two crosses that might work for the center back neckline.
 The gold color in the Ecclesiastical Brocade is a very soft gold color.

 The work got started, and everything was going very well.

 At about midnight, I checked the bag of tassels collected over the past year.
 Disaster struck!
-The gold tassels supply was depleted to 3 tassles, and the white tassels were too white.
+The gold tassels supply was depleted to 3 tassels, and the white tassels were too white.
 They needed to be cream.
 Everything on the stole project came to a screeching halt.
-Well, I can continue with the lining, but the stole ends will remain unsewn for a few more days while proper tassels are located.
+Well, I can continue with the lining, but the stole ends will remain unsewn for a few more days while the proper tassels are located.
 Tomorrow evening might be the only chance for shopping this week, and I pray that 6 cream and 6 gold tassels are in stock at the fabric store!

 Now, I do have other tassels on hand, but the colors do not work well.
 But what about the fringe?
 It would be an option, but it is needed for another project, and I do not think there would be enough at this point in time to place fringe on the stole.
 The fringe comes from the UK, so it is not impossible to get.
 Still playing that safe is a good idea.
-The other reason I prefer tassels is because of the weight.
+The other reason I prefer tassels is because of their weight.
 Tassels add weight to the lower edge of the stole which keeps the stole from “flying away” every time the Pastor moves.